The CeraVe Moisturizing Cream claims it will provide long lasting skin hydration which won’t clog pores, irritate sensitive skin or feel greasy.

 Update: As of May 2019, CeraVe is available in Australia through Chemist Warehouse.

 There is no icon on the packaging indicating expiration date.
 I have seen it stipulated up to 4 years in advance on some internet marketplaces so it is probably safe to assume it lasts up to several years.

 The CeraVe Moisturizing Cream is very well priced and will last a long time since a little goes such a long way.
 You only need the smallest amount and it spreads so easily and absorbs immediately into the skin.
 The packaging is very basic.
 A huge opening encourages you to slop your fingers in to apply, inviting risk of contamination.
 There is an alternative package available for a few extra dollars (AUD$25.00) that includes a pump action dispenser if you’re particularly worried about bacteria.
 Personally, I have had no issues and will continue to use this one in this manner.
 The huge volume encourages me to use this as both face and body moisturiser.

 The cream is glossy and white in appearance.
 It retains plenty of slip for easy application.
 Absorption is so quick and thorough, making it very satisfying to use, particularly to the whole body.
 It’s very practical after a shower as you can get dressed promptly without having to wait long for dry down.
-You can enhance the moisturing effect on the body by applying it while skin is still damp.

 It definitely leaves skin non-greasy and non-oily as claimed with an immediate feeling of moisturisation.
 The finish pleasantly lacks any residue, tackiness or stickiness.
 I apply it to dry areas on my face (along the jaw line) and body as described.
 Skin feels soft and hydrated well into the next day.
 I have used an entire tub over the last several months with great results and have another in reserve.